Coreyimurphy91/workflow-example/README.md

 Humans are the only animals that blush

-bats are neat, they can fly
+bats are neat, they can fly fast.